 How did the container shortage come about?

 Only 40% of containers shipped from China to North America were returned to China after China’s Covid-19 recovery and during the shutdowns in the Western hemisphere.
 This means almost half of those containers are unusable.
 On one hand, container manufacturers are not producing them fast enough to meet the current demands.
 On the other hand, containers are not unloading fast enough due to the lack of resources and due to the previous port congestions.
 Port congestions are the results of the previous port closures during the pandemic.
-Rail companies such as the Union Pacific have instituted shutdowns due to congestion and will further contribute to delays.

 What does a shortage in containers mean?